webprogramming260/simon-react/README.md

 };
 ```

-The Login component doesn't have any specific styling and so we don't create and import a CSS file.
-If it did we would pull the specific styling out of `app.css` and put it in a CSS file for the component.
+The Login component doesn't have any specific styling and so we do not create and import a CSS file.
+If it did, we would pull the specific styling out of `app.css` and put it in a CSS file for the component.
 That file would then be imported into the component JSX file just like we did for `app.jsx`.

 ## Setting up the router